isomerpages/isomer-conversion-scripts/README.md

 Refer to here: https://www.notion.so/opengov/Netlify-to-Amplify-Migration-01b9baff55ef4aebbe9f472fadf5a096?pvs=4

 ### How to use

-1. Create codespaces durectly from github by going to `https://github.com/isomerpages/isomer-conversion-scripts` -> "code" -> codespaces -> create codespaces on staging.
+1. Create codespaces directly from github by going to `https://github.com/isomerpages/isomer-conversion-scripts` -> "code" -> codespaces -> create codespaces on staging.

 2. Ensure you are logged into GitHub from CLI - https://docs.github.com/en/get-started/getting-started-with-git/caching-your-github-credentials-in-git as the script uses HTTPS auth.
 Quick way to check this is by running `gh auth status`, you should see something like this

 ```
 ✓ Logged in to github.com as kishore03109 (GITHUB_TOKEN)
   ✓ Git operations for github.com configured to use https protocol.